Ivar Mendez

-Ivar Mendez OC is a neurosurgeon, neuroscientist and Professor of Surgery at the University of Saskatchewan.
-He is internationally known for his work in cell transplantation for Parkinson's disease and the use of remote presence robotics in neurosurgery and primary health care.
+Ivar Mendez OC is a Canadian neurosurgeon and neuroscientist who is a professor of surgery at the University of Saskatchewan.
+He is known for his work in cell transplantation for Parkinson's disease and the use of remote presence robotics in neurosurgery and primary health care.
+In December 2022, Mendez was appointed an officer of the Order of Canada for his pioneering work in the use of remote telemedicine and robotics to revolutionize the delivery of health and patient care.
+Dr. Mendez is the Director of the Virtual Health Hub.

 Mendez served as the F.H.
-Wigmore Professor and Provincial Head of the Department of Surgery at the University of Saskatchewan and the Saskatchewan Health Authority from 2013-2022 for the Province of Saskatchewan.
+Wigmore Professor and Provincial Head of the Department of Surgery at the University of Saskatchewan and the Saskatchewan Health Authority from 2013 to 2022 for the Province of Saskatchewan.
 He also holds an appointment at the Department of Psychology and Neuroscience at Dalhousie University and he is one of the founders of the Brain Repair Centre.
-He is also the president and founder of the Ivar Mendez International Foundation that is dedicated to providing health and educational assistance to children in the Bolivian Andes.
+He is also the president and founder of the Ivar Mendez International Foundation that provides health and educational assistance to children in the Bolivian Andes.
 Mendez is a photographer and sculptor and has published four books of photography.

 Biography

 Mendez was born in La Paz, Bolivia and immigrated with his family to Canada as a teenager.
 He obtained a BSc degree from the University of Toronto and then an M.D. from the University of Western Ontario (UWO).
 He did a neurosurgical residency training in London, and was certified in Neurosurgery from the Royal College of Physician and Surgeons of Canada in 1994 and from the American Board of Neurological Surgery in 1996.
 He became a fellow of the American College of Surgeons in 1998 and became a member of the College Board of Governors in 2015.
 His interest in regenerative medicine led him to obtain a PhD in Anatomy and Neurobiology from the UWO his PhD thesis was on "Neurotransmitter Interactions in Nigral Grafts".
-He did a postdoctoral fellowship at the University of Lund in Sweden under the supervision of Anders Björklund, considered the "father" of cell transplantation in Parkinson's disease.
+He did a postdoctoral fellowship at the University of Lund in Sweden under the supervision of Anders Björklund.
 In 2014, Saint Mary's University (Halifax) in Nova Scotia awarded Mendez a Doctor of Science (honoris causa) degree for his contribution to Neuroscience and he was inducted a Fellow to the Canadian Academy of Health Sciences.
-In 2016, Dr. Mendez received the Government of Canada Public Service Award of Excellence for the use of remote presence robotic technology to improve healthcare in the Canadian North.
-In December 2022, Dr. Mendez was appointed an officer of the Order of Canada for his pioneering work in the use of remote telemedicine and robotics to revolutionize the delivery of health and patient care in Canada and worldwide.
+In 2016, Mendez received the Government of Canada Public Service Award of Excellence for the use of remote presence robotic technology to improve healthcare in the Canadian North.
+In December 2022, Mendez was appointed an officer of the Order of Canada for his pioneering work in the use of remote telemedicine and robotics to revolutionize the delivery of health and patient care in Canada and worldwide.
+Dr. Mendez is the Director of the Virtual Health Hub.